Redislabs-Solution-Architects/docker-springboot/Readme.md

 #Spring Boot Sample Application

-A sample Spring Boot application integration with spring boot
+A sample Spring Boot + Spring Redis application with Redis pack

 The example covers the following points